DataHiveDevelopment/Laravel-Introspection/readme.md

+# DataHive Development - Laravel Passport Introspection

-# Heads up!
+## Heads up

-I will be splitting this repository into two parts to seperate out the components for the authorization and resource servers.
-This package will remain probably become archived and two new packages created for the respective components.
+I will be splitting this repository into two parts to separate out the components for the authorization and resource servers.
+This package will remain, probably become archived, and two new packages created for the respective components.
 Advisories and links will be posted on this readme as necessary.

+Install this package on **both** your resource and authorization server.
+Passport should also be installed and configured on your **authorization server**.
+Passport is a dependency of this package currently so it will get installed on your resource server but you do not need to configure it.
+Please use the methods outlined in this document in lieu of Passport on your resource servers.

 Thanks :)

-# DataHive Development - Laravel Passport Introspection

 - <a href="#AboutThisPackage">About This Package</a>
 - <a href="#Installing">Installing</a>